 Alternatively, the Registration Authority will deliver to the subscriber a non-personalized device.
 Then the subscriber will use the specifically configured Internet application to personalize and generate the pair of keys directly on the device.
+In case of SMART-SIGN TM (Remote Sign) certificates the subscriber receives activation code used to initiate certificate issuance.

-5.1.3 Issuance of certificates and shipment to the subscriber see paragraph 2.1.1) and have copies sent to the SDPS to store them in the personalized device to be sent to the subscriber, in accordance with paragraph 4.3.2.
+5.1.3 Issuance of certificates and shipment to the subscriber paragraph 2.1.1) and have copies sent to the SDPS to store them in the personalized device to be sent to the subscriber, in accordance with paragraph 4.3.2.

-When an electronically signed instruction to issue certificates is given by the Registration Authority to the CA, the latter will issue the electronic SMART-SIGNTM certificates (through its respective Sub-CAs,
+When an electronically signed instruction to issue certificates is given by the Registration Authority to the CA, the latter will issue the electronic SMART-SIGNTM certificates (through its respective Sub-CAs, see